stevef1uk/artificial_mind/docs/API_REFERENCE.md

-# AGI System API Reference
+# Artificial Mind System API Reference

-This document provides comprehensive API reference for the AGI system components.
+This document provides comprehensive API reference for the Artificial Mind system components.

 ## Table of Contents